Swamy-s-Tech-Skills-Academy-AI-ML-Data/calmmindbot/README.md

 > **Note**: These files are excluded from version control using `.gitignore` to ensure sensitive or large data is not committed to the repository.

-Here's a clean, **consolidated version** of your CalmMindBot README that combines clarity, structure, and professionalism, while staying concise and impactful:
+Here's a clean, **consolidated version** of your CalmMind README that combines clarity, structure, and professionalism, while staying concise and impactful:

 ---